ibm-cloud-docs/cis/cname-setup.md

     ```
     {: pre}

-    The response should look like the following example.
+    The response appears similar to the following example:

     ```text
     check::